segmentio/segment-docs/src/connections/spec/identify.md

 Segment has reserved some custom traits that have semantic meanings for users, and will handle them in special ways.
 For example, Segment always expects `email` to be a string of the user's email address.
 Segment sends this on to destinations like _Mailchimp_ that require an email address for their tracking.

+> warning ""
-You should **only use reserved traits for their intended meaning**.
+> Only use reserved traits for their intended meaning.

 Reserved custom traits Segment has standardized: